 Why would you want to ferment potatoes in the first place?
 Because, unfortunately, the starch in potatoes is really not all that easy to digest for many folks.
 Especially these days with so many people suffering from digestive complaints of all kinds, starch can be a real pain – literally!
 Potatoes are also nightshade vegetables, and fermenting them can help ease the issue of eating them for people who are sensitive.

 It takes much digestive work to break down the starch molecule and, as a result, much of it goes undigested in most cases.
 For those with an imbalanced gut, the undigested starch is the perfect food for pathogens and they grow and produce toxins which cause a variety of unpleasant symptoms in susceptible individuals.

-If you enjoy potatoes but find that they trigger digestive or autoimmune symptoms, it might be worth it for you to try your hand at fermenting them.
+If you enjoy potatoes but find that they trigger digestive or autoimmune symptoms, it might be worth it for you to try your hand at fermented potatoes.

 We like fermented potatoes in our home to simply add that probiotic element to a meal of primarily cooked foods.
 Adding enzyme-rich, live food to your meals is nothing short of miraculous for boosting immunity and improving nutrient absorption.

-If you’ve been wanting to make a fermented dish at home for the first time, this would be an easy one to start with!
+If you’ve been wanting to make a fermented dish at home for the first time, this would be an easy and delicious one to start with!